vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_2/vulkan_shader_code.md

 # Drawing with compute

-Go back to the draw_main() function, we will replace the vkCmdClear with a compute shader invocation.
+Go back to the draw_background() function, we will replace the vkCmdClear with a compute shader invocation.

 <!-- codegen from tag draw_comp on file E:\ProgrammingProjects\vulkan-guide-2\chapter-2/vk_engine.cpp -->
 ```cpp